-LIDAR was originally understood as laser radar, but is nowadays taken as an acronym meaning light detection and ranging.
-In any case, its meaning is essentially the creation of three-dimensional images based on distance measurements with the time-of-flight method.
+LIDAR was originally understood as laser radar, but is nowadays taken as an acronym meaning light detection and ranging, which is somewhat more general.
+It can be used for the creation of three-dimensional images based on distance measurements, e.g. with the time-of-flight method.
 In other cases, one measures other quantities such as the concentration of substances in air or wind velocities.

 Basic Operation Principles of LIDAR

-The most fundamental operation principle of LIDAR is based on the following two ideas:
+The fundamental operation principle of time-of-flight LIDAR is based on the following two ideas:

 - If laser pulses are sent in a certain direction in the form of a laser beam, and these pulses eventually hit some target which reflects or scatters light back towards the source, the detected time delay of that light can be used to determine the distance of the object (time-of-flight method).